 You are free to make holes in the calibration plate as long as they are not touching the three QR markers.

-If this is done, you can perform a Multi poses calibration like with any other robot.
+If this is done, you can perform a Camera fixed to an independent structure like with any other robot.

 Example of attaching a grasping part to the L-shaped plate